You are here

 Information for EHOs

-The report from the Advisory Committee on the Microbiological Safety of Food highlighted the importance of using eggs produced to Lion standards.
+A report by the Advisory Committee on the Microbiological Safety of Food highlighted the importance of using eggs produced to Lion standards.
+Read a summary of the report here, and read the full report here.

 The report acknowledged the ‘significant efforts’ undertaken by the UK egg industry to reduce Salmonella Enteritidis in laying flocks, which it says has made a ‘remarkable impact’ in reducing the levels of Salmonella Enteritidis infections in humans.’
 It concluded that: ‘There has been a major reduction in the microbiological risk from Salmonella in UK hen shell eggs since the 2001 ACMSF report.
 This is especially true for those eggs produced under the Lion Code, which comprises a suite of measures including: vaccination, a cool chain from farm to retail outlets, enhanced testing for Salmonella, improved farm hygiene, better rodent control, independent auditing, date stamping on the eggs and traceability.’